kjuew/proxychecker/README.md

 - **Multi-Proxy Support**: Check multiple proxies simultaneously.
 - **Status Reporting**: Get real-time results on whether proxies are working or not.
-- **Detailed Information**: View details such as IP address, port, type, and response time.
+- **Detailed Information**: View details such as IP address, port, type.
 - **User-Friendly Interface**: Simple and intuitive interface for ease of use.

 ## Installation